 - Four plan options.
 Customers can choose between the Appliances, Systems, Combo or Build Your Own plans.

 - Choose your service fee.
 Based on the monthly premium you select, you can adjust the amount you’ll pay at the time of service.

 - Easier to get a quote: Compared to Fidelity’s website, American Home Shield’s website is a little more streamlined, which makes getting a quote easier.
 In fact, you may not even need to get a quote for your warranty, making the process of purchasing your warranty only a few clicks or a single call away.

 The Bottom Line

 While Fidelity offers a number of options for people looking to get a home warranty plan, American Home Shield offers consumers better coverage and service.
-We recommend getting quotes from the providers you’re considering.
+We recommend checking out our article on the best home warranty providers and getting quotes from the providers you’re considering.
 That way, you can see which will best fit your needs.